-- Relation between TR, AR and MR when more quantity sold at the same price i.e., under perfect competition. - (a) Average revenue and marginal revenue remains constant at all levels of output and AR and MR curves are parallel to x-axis.
-AR = MR. - (b) Total revenue increases at constant rate and MR remains constant and TR curve is positively sloped straight line passing through the origin. - Relation between TR, AR and MR when more quantity by sold at the lower price or there is monopoly or monopolistic competition in the market. - (a) Average revenue and marginal revenue curves have negative slope.
+- □ Relation between TR, AR and MR when more quantity is sold at the same price i.e., under perfect competition. - (a) Average revenue and marginal revenue remains constant at all levels of output and AR and MR curves are parallel to x-axis.
+AR = MR. - (b) Total revenue increases at constant rate and MR remains constant and TR curve is positively sloped straight line passing through the origin. - Relation between TR, AR and MR when more quantity is sold at the lower price or there is monopoly or monopolistic competition in the market. - (a) Average revenue and marginal revenue curves have negative slope.
 MR curve lies below AR curve.
-AR > MR. In other words Both AR and MR falls but MR Falls at faster rate than AR. - (b) So long as marginal revenue decreases and positive, total revenue increases at diminishing rate.
-When marginal revenue is zero, total revenue is maximum and when marginal revenue becomes negative, TR starts falling. - □ Relation b/w AR and MR (General) - \Box When MR > AR, AR rises. - \Box When MR = AR, AR is constant. - $\Box \quad \text{When MR} < \text{AR}, \quad \text{AR falls.}$
+AR > MR. In other words Both AR and MR falls but MR Falls at faster rate than AR.
+Ar remains positive while MR can be zero or negative. - (b) So long as marginal revenue decreases and positive, total revenue increases at diminishing rate.
+When marginal revenue is zero, total revenue is maximum and when marginal revenue becomes negative, TR starts falling. - □ Relation b/w AR and MR (General) - \Box When MR > AR, AR rises. - \Box When MR = AR, AR is constant and maximum - $\Box \quad \text{When MR} < \text{AR}, \quad \text{AR falls}.$

-- □ Concept of Producer's Equilibrium : It refers the stage of level of output where producer is getting maximum profit or suffering minimum losses and he has no incentive to increase or decrease the level of output. - (A) MR and MC Approach : Conditions of producer equilibrium according to this approach are : - (a) MC = MR - (b) MC curve should cut the MR curve from below at the point of equilibrium.
+- Concept of Producer's Equilibrium : It refers the stage of level of output where producer is getting maximum profit or suffering minimum losses and he has no incentive to increase or decrease the level of output. - (A) MR and MC Approach : Conditions of producer equilibrium according to this approach are : - (a) MC = MR - (b) MC curve should cut the MR curve from below at the point of equilibrium.